 Customers expect to receive assistance from trained professionals but are met with salespeople who employ high-pressure tactics to sell the product.
 When questioned about the training provided to Good Feet salespersons, the company seems to prioritize closing sales rather than imparting in-depth knowledge about podiatry or foot conditions.

 My thoughts on why Good Feet Store is under investigation

-Okay, here are my thoughts on why I think Good Feet store has such a bad reputation.
+Here are my four thoughts on why I think the Good Feet store has such a bad reputation.